nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 ```

 ## The Resource server
-* For this demo, a flask server is being used as a resource server
+* For this demo, a flask server will be th resource server

 ### Fetching access_tokens from the token_endpoint
 *  Access tokens can be fetched from the token_endpoint URL.
 The token_endpoint URL can also be found in the well-known URL